Kyle Roche: Real estate

 Roche Development is a real estate development company in Clarence, New York that is co-owned by Roche and his father, William Roche.
+Its portfolio comprises significant properties within the Allentown Historic District of Buffalo, New York.
+This includes a stretch of Allen Street previously occupied by Mulligan's Brick Bar and The Old Pink, where the company plans on constructing a mixed-use building.

 The company acquired 162 Allen Street for $765,000 in June 2022, a commercial building with secondary suite in the Allentown Historic District of Buffalo, New York.
 It was built in 1880, and had its original façade restored during a 2013 renovation.
 The storefront is currently leased by Dalfonso's Italian Imports.

 A mixed-use building will be constructed by the company on land they own at the corner of Allen Street and Mariner Street within Buffalo's Allentown Historic District.
 The vacant lots were purchased for $380,000 in August 2025, and were previously occupied by Mulligan's Brick Bar and The Old Pink.
 The Old Pink was destroyed by arson in June 2024, and Mulligan's Brick Bar was destroyed by a separate fire in January 2025.
 A former parking lot between the two properties is owned by the city of Buffalo, and will be sold to Roche Development upon approval from the city's preservation board.

 The company holds venture capital investments in Cerebras, Gopuff, and Palantir Technologies.

 Philanthropy

+He is a philanthropist and has served on the board of directors for Roswell Park Alliance Foundation since September 2025.

 Roche funded the September 2025 opening of a Montessori program within the parochial school of his alma mater Saints Peter & Paul Church in Williamsville, New York.

-He has served on the board of directors for Roswell Park Alliance Foundation since September 2025.